 But if the idea of following instructions is enough to intimidate you, founding trainer and manager of Rumble Boxing Andy Stern encourages newbies to take a breath, stop comparing yourself, and get into your “I’m ready!” stance.
 “A lot of first-timers are hesitant because when we aren’t confident with a skill, we immediately assume everyone knows what to do and are better at it,” he says.
 “Boxing is an amazing confidence-builder.
 In just a single lesson, you have started to build the foundation of knowledge and development of your skill set.”

 Get started with this quick 101 guide to the most common boxing terminology.
-Then, wrap your hands and get to work.

 The first move you usually learn in boxing is the power shot of a jab.
 Rocky Snyder, founder and CEO of Rocky’s PFT, Inc., a company that teaches boxing to those with Parkinson’s disease, says the purpose of a jab is to keep your opponent from coming in close to you.
 To pull off this stance, lead with your less-dominant hand, with your hands up in fists by your face.
 Your hips should be between your feet, knees slightly bent, and back heel lifted.
 Snyder says your front foot should be at a slight angle and pointing toward your opponent (imaginary or real), with your back foot at a 45-degree angle.
 Then, extend—and punch—your fist forward as you exhale a sharp breath.